zevv/npeg/README.md

   `P2` will be generated as a subroutine which gets called from `P1`.
 This will reduce code size, but might also result in a slower parser.

-The exact parser size and performance behavior depends on many factors; when performance and/or code size matters, it pays to experiment with different orderings and measure the results.
+The parser size and performance depends on many factors; when performance and/or code size matters, it pays to experiment with different orderings and measure the results.

 Repetitive inlining of rules might cause the grammar to grow too large, resulting in a huge executable size and slow compilation.